bhmj/pg-api/README.md

 - all calls are *write* calls (i.e. use *write* database connection).
 - intended for json-intensive API where any call can lead to write operations.

-#### External services
+### External services

-`Enhance` optional section in method definition contains external services info and a set of rules for data enrichment (only works for `POST` calling convention).
+`Enhance` optional section in method definition contains external services info and a set of rules for data enrichment (only applicable for `POST` calling convention).

 It is possible to get data from several services successively.
 The data received from one service will be available for sending in the next one and so on.